iiChoco/kuramoto/README.md

 # Kuramoto Model

 This is a simple program used to analyze the synchronization behavior of a system of coupled oscillators based on the Kuramoto model.
-The synchrocity of the oscillators at any given time is measured by the order parameter.
+The synchronicity of the oscillators at any given time is measured by the order parameter.

 Currently, three toplogies are implemented between oscsillators:
 - All-to-All